syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/ImageFilter.md

 * Sharpen
 * None

-The EffectValues are the corresponding ImageEffect values, which varies for each effect, and they are explained as follows.
+The EffectValue are the corresponding ImageEffect values, which varies for each effect, and they are explained as follows.

 ## Hue